civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 78

-  **(1)** If a **borrowing member** is insolvent, the Authority has priority over all other creditors of the **borrowing member** for **all** moneys that are authorized **or obligated** to be paid to the Authority under a law made **by the borrowing member**, **under this** Act, **including under the regulations**, or **under** an agreement **relating to borrowing from the Authority**, but the priority is only in respect of any debt that arises on or after the **day** on which the **borrowing member** receives the initial disbursement of the first loan that it obtained from the Authority.
+  **(1)** If a borrowing member is insolvent, the Authority has priority over all other creditors of the borrowing member for all moneys that are authorized or obligated to be paid to the Authority under a law made by the borrowing member, under this Act, including under the regulations, or under an agreement relating to borrowing from the Authority, but the priority is only in respect of any debt that arises on or after the day on which the borrowing member receives the initial disbursement of the first loan that it obtained from the Authority.

-> **Explanatory Note**:
-> Existing text of subsection 78(1):
-> *Existing Text*:
-> > If a First Nation is insolvent, the Authority has priority over all other creditors of the First Nation for any moneys that are authorized to be paid to the Authority under a law made under paragraph 5(1)(b) or (d), under an agreement governing a secured revenues trust account or under the Act, but the priority is only in respect of any debt that arises on or after the date on which the First Nation receives the initial disbursement of the first loan that it obtained from the Authority.

 ### Section 38